-The District maintains one governmental fund for external reporting.
-Information is presented in the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund which is considered a major fund.
+The District maintains three governmental funds for external reporting.
+Information is presented in the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund, debt service fund, and capital projects funds all of which is considered a major funds.